prashanthikns/InsightsDataScience-coding-challenge/README.md

   If there are multiple payments between same actor/target, the timestamp in the GraphEdge is updated to the most recent payment timestamp, no new edges are added.

   Each payment is added into the createdPriorityQueue.
-After that all payments older than 60 secs of the maxTimeStamp are deleted from the createdPriorityQueue.
+Next all payments older than 60 secs of the maxTimeStamp are deleted from the createdPriorityQueue.
 This will result in the degree of the vertices getting modified.

   The medianDegreeList holds the degree of each vertex.
 For each addition/deletion of edges in the graph, the degree of corresponding vertex is removed from the medianDegreeList, updated with the modified degree and inserted into the right place in the medianDegreeList.
+Vertex with degree zero are removed as it implies the edge has been removed.

   The median is calculated and printed.

   Each component was individually unit-tested using JUnit.

-  Integration testing of the project using JUnit with test cases covering all scenarios.
+  Similarly, Integration testing of the project was done using JUnit, with test cases covering all scenarios.

+  Converted JUnit testcases to tests in the insight_testsuite/tests folder.
+Each test is added as a separate folder with a venmo_input folder for venmo-trans.txt and venmo_output folder for output.txt.
+  The test script run_tests.sh in the insight_testsuite folder was executed.

 # Problem Description
 # Table of Contents